-This feature is only available on annual Plus and Premier Plans and it requires that our client signs a Business Associate Agreement (BAA) with SnapEngage.
+This feature is available on all SnapEngage plans.
+It requires that our client signs a Business Associate Agreement (BAA) with SnapEngage.
 HIPAA compliance is not available during the free trial.
-If you wish to review a copy of our BAA template please send us an email to email@example.com or start a chat with us here.
+If you wish to review a copy of our BAA template please send us an email to [email protected] or start a chat with us here.

 We have taken many steps to ensure that our policies and procedures for data handling are in compliance with the statutes that HIPAA has put around PHI.
 A HIPAA account has, by default, some of the “Extra security” options (under the Options tab) enabled.
 Those options cannot be disabled for a HIPAA account and that is what the “Disabled for HIPAA compliance” message indicates.

 1. Require sign in to view support request

 With this option selected, one can only access the transcripts under your “Logs” after they log in as an administrator.

 To help ensure that your account is as secure as possible, we have released some new restrictive access settings, which can be set by the main account owner under My Account -> Security -> Access Rules:

 For your HIPAA compliant account, these settings will be configured as such by default :

 - Automatically sign out the agent or admin when they are inactive – This will ensure that if a device is left open, access will not be granted.
 The inactivity range will be set to one day.
 If your plan is Enterprise, you can change the time on this setting.

 - Automatically sign out the agent or admin when their device IP address changes – This ensures that if an agent is switching network (for example when taking a laptop logged in SnapEngage from a work network to a home network), or if the current network IP address changes, they will be required to log in again.